WhyIsEvery4thYearAlwaysBad/TF2LeakInfo/documentedlaunchoptions.md

 	* GPUVendor - ID of the GPU vendor.
 	* GPUDeviceID - ID of the GPU.
 	* GPUDriverVersion - GPU driver version.
-	* DxLvl - Client's DXLevel.
+	* DxLvl - Client's DirectX version (defined by `mat_dxlevel` cvar).
 	* Width - Client's width in resolution.
 	* Height - Client's Height in resolution.
 	* Windowed - Client's game is windowed.
-	* MaxDxLevel - Maximum DXLevel accessible.
+	* MaxDxLevel - Maximum DirectX version accessible.
 	* appid - Steam game id.
 	* tf_configdata
 		* QuickListBitField - Undocumented.
-		* TextLanguage - Textual language set in steam.
+		* TextLanguage - Textual language set in Steam.
-		* AudioLanguage - Audio language set in steam.
+		* AudioLanguage - Audio language set in Steam.
 		* CountryCode - Client's country location.
-	* map - There will be multiple of these for every map you play.
+	* map - The amount of these KVs vary based on how many maps are played.
 		* mapname - The name of the map played.
 	* playtime
 		* TotalLevelTime - Amount of time spent in all maps played. *(todo: in what unit?)*